MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/3-solution-architecture.md

 ### API gateway

 The microservices are accessible to clients via the API gateway.
 Among other advantages, API gateways enhance security and decouple back-end services from individual clients.
 The *WebSPA* storefront is an ASP.NET Core MVC and Angular app that is accessible via a public IP address.
 The HTTP requests from the *WebSPA* app to the microservices are routed through the API gateway, which is an implementation of the **B**ackends-**F**or-**F**rontends (BFF) pattern.
 Basic routing configurations are implemented using the NGINX reverse proxy.
-The Gateway Aggregation pattern is implemented using the ASP.NET Core web API named *Web.Shopping.HttpAggregator*.
+The ASP.NET Core web API named *Web.Shopping.HttpAggregator* combines multiple requests into a single request.
+This is an example of the *Gateway Aggregation* pattern.

 For real-world scenarios, use of managed API gateway services like [Azure API Management](https://azure.microsoft.com/services/api-management) is recommended.

 ### Coupon service